dineshmdh/pool_gene_infos/README.md

 ## Pooling metadata information for all human genes

-Collect these information for all gencode (version 19) or RefSeq genes:
+This is a resource repository.
+The goal was to collect these information for all gencode (version 19) or RefSeq genes:
 1. Gene Symbols
 2. TSS location
 3. TAD information
 4. Expression across various cell types in Epigenomics Roadmap database.

-Note: This is not a resource repository.
-Check the `Functions` directory to see how the pooling was performed, and additional analyses performed.
-Some additional notes on these steps are below.
+The final output file is [this](/merge_tad_and_gexes/roadmap.rnase_imputed.LogRPKM.signal.mergedWTADlocs.txt) (filesize: 24MB).
+Check the `Functions` directory and the notes below to see how the metadata for the genes were processed and pooled. (**Note: Currently, only Roadmap RNA-seq data is used.
+I am working to generate a similar metadata file with ENCODE RNA-seq data as well.**)

 ### TAD information - TAD domain boundaries and sizes